bang/linkmus/README.md

 Copyright 2019 André Garcia Carneiro

-You can copy, modify and distribute just for **non-commercial** purposes.
+You can copy, modify and distribute **only for non-commercial** purposes.